rachithrao2010/Handwritten_Digit_Recognition/README.md

    python use.py --file=samples/test_1.png
    ```

-   Replace the path with your own image file (must be 28x28 grayscale) or a different number than 1.
+   Replace the file name with your own image's (must be 28x28 grayscale) or a different number than 1.
 Make sure your file is in the samples folder.
+There are 25 samples in the Samples folder.
    I suggest making your images with MS Paint or Inkscape and you can resize the canvas on both to 28 x 28 px.
 ---